 How Can You Prevent Vitamin C Deficiency?

 Although you can go for vitamin C-rich foods to deal with vitamin C deficiency, it’s not feasible for everyone.
-For instance, you’ll have to eat more than 100 grams of orange each day to meet your daily needs.
-And for the people living in areas where orange is not available, getting vitamin C could be a problem.
+For instance, you’ll have to eat more than 100 grams of oranges each day to meet your daily needs.
+And for people living in areas where oranges are not available, getting vitamin C could be a problem.
 So, what’s the alternative?
-Well, natural vitamin C supplements like organic Vitamin C + zinc by Wellbeing Nutrition are.
+Well, natural vitamin C supplements like organic Vitamin C + zinc by Wellbeing Nutrition are the next best thing.

 What is Organic Vitamin C + Zinc?

-Vitamin C + Zinc is a natural supplement from Wellbeing Nutrition that contains vitamin C along with zinc that comes from natural sources such as:
+Vitamin C + Zinc is a natural supplement by Wellbeing Nutrition that contains vitamin C along with zinc that comes from natural sources such as:

 - Acerola cherry